Wild Nephin National Park: Features

 Blanket bogs, cliffs and river habitats are found in the park.
 The blanket bog is one of the largest expanses of peatland left in Europe.
 Conservation of the bog is thus of international importance because of the niches it provides for various species, such as rare species of plants such as Hamatocaulis vernicosus.
 The Owenduff River is also an important conservation area because it is the only river in Western Europe that still drains a relatively intact and extensive blanket bog system.
 It is also an important salmon and sea trout river.

 The Owenduff area is an important roosting, feeding and breeding site for a number of migratory bird species, such as the Greenland white-fronted goose, that are protected by the European Union Birds Directive.
 Other rare species found in the park include the whooper swan, and the peregrine falcon.

 Wild Nephin National Park is also the Mayo Dark Sky Park, which is Ireland's first International Dark Sky Park.
 The park received a Gold Tier standard certification in May 2016, which is modeled on conservation programmes for other World Heritage Sites and Biosphere Reserves.
 A Gold Tier award is the highest possible accolade, meaning that Mayo is now internationally recognised as one of the best places in the world to view the wonders of the night.

 A visitor centre for the national park opened in 2009.
 The 700 square meter building overlooks the Atlantic Ocean in Ballycroy village.
-It opens daily from mid-March until the beginning of November.
+Apart from certain holidays, it is open "year round".